d2l-ai/d2l-en/chapter_natural-language-processing-pretraining/bert.md

 ## From Task-Specific to Task-Agnostic

-Although ELMo has significantly improved solutions to a diverse set of NLP tasks, each solution still hinges on a *task-specific* architecture.
+Although ELMo has significantly improved solutions to a diverse set of natural language processing tasks, each solution still hinges on a *task-specific* architecture.
-However, it is practically non-trivial to craft a specific architecture for every NLP task.
+However, it is practically non-trivial to craft a specific architecture for every natural language processing task.
 The GPT (Generative Pre-Training) model represents an effort in designing a general *task-agnostic* model for context-sensitive representations :cite:`Radford.Narasimhan.Salimans.ea.2018`.
 Built on a Transformer decoder,